New Media

 Students in the program will use state-of-the-art technology, work with real clients and create projects both individually and in teams.
 You will learn to problem-solve, work independently and learn to mirror industry standards technically and creatively.
 Field trips, competitions and scholarship opportunities round out the content of this program.

 Eligible juniors who successfully complete this course have the opportunity to return for a second year to focus on a specific media of their choice.
-For the 22-23 school year, this second year opportunity is being held three days per week in peron, Monday's, Wednesday's & Thursday's from 3:15-5:15 .
+This second year opportunity is being held three days per week in person, Monday's, Wednesday's & Thursday's from 3:15-5:15 .
 Students are expected to work their two hours supplementing the hours taken off their homeschool schedule.

 Our mission is to provide students with the essential knowledge, skills, and work habits to excel in their careers and future learning.